eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 ## Summary

 When learning a new topic I value examples, so I made an effort to include many practical and real life examples for the application of Bayes theorem in this manual.
 While examples are great, you can't expect to find an example in this manual for every type of problem you will ever encounter.
-At some point 'solution by analogy' breaks down and you have  generalize the concepts so you can apply Bayes theorem to your own unique real life problems.
+At some point *solution by analogy* breaks down and you have  generalize the concepts so you can apply Bayes theorem to your own unique real life problems.
 This section is a summary of what I hope you would learn if you worked through all the example problems and the discussion that accompanies them.
 The main concepts include:

 - [Be humble with your uncertainty](humble-uncertainty)
 - [Estimates provide very useful information](estimates-good-enough)